Hidden Stock Market Gems: Hermès International S.A (OTCMKTS:HESAF)

 Wide Moat

-Hermes has not only high barriers to enter and low barriers to exit, but also a wide economic moat around the business, which stems from the brand name.
+Hermes has not only high barriers to entry and low barriers to exit but also a wide economic moat around the business, which stems from the brand name.
 On Interbrand's list of most valuable brands in 2019 Hermès takes the 28th place in the world (4 spots higher than in 2018).
 And especially since the financial crisis, the brand value - according to Interbrand - increased from $4.6 billion in 2009 to $17.9 billion in 2019.
 Brands are valuable if they increase the willingness of customers to pay more.
 Quality is certainly an important aspect and Hermès is producing high quality products, but the price of these products exceeds by far, what the functional value of the products would command (a characteristic we see with all luxury brands) and Hermès is increasing the willingness of customers to pay an extreme premium for products they might get in a similar quality, but much cheaper, somewhere else.

 Hermès is putting much emphasis on product quality, but not mainly because of quality aspects, but mostly to create scarcity as well as a long waiting list for the different products.
 This creates exclusivity, the feeling of extraordinariness and rarity - and that is what's important as this is the heart of Hermès' brand name.
 The products are often only available in a very restricted and controlled way.
 Hermès is also working with special or limited editions that are often unique to a specific location.
 Personalized, limited products are also a good way to promote the image of exclusivity, but still allowing for sales growth.
 The stores are usually located at the most expensive and prestigious places in the different cities all over the world.
 When entering the stores, everything is designed to present the products and transport the rarity and exclusivity of the products.
 Those people, that don't belong to the wealthiest in the world should exactly get the feeling that they can't afford the products and that they don't belong here.
 And that is what the brand is about - the symbolism of power, wealth and exclusivity.